Corporate Governance Report 2019

 Assignment and responsibility

-The Board of Directors is responsible for the 2017 Corporate Governance Report on pages 52–55 in the Annual Report for 2017 and for ensuring that it has been prepared in accordance with the Annual Accounts Act.
+The Board of Directors is responsible for the 2019 Corporate Governance Report on pages 32–35 and for ensuring that it has been prepared in accordance with the Annual Accounts Act.

 Scope of review

 A Corporate Governance Report has been prepared.
-Information in accordance with Chapter 6 section 6 second paragraph items 2–6 of the Annual Accounts Act and Chapter 7 section 31 second paragraph of the same Act are consistent with the annual report and the consolidated statements and comply with the Annual Accounts Act.
+Disclosures in accordance with Ch.
+6. Section 6, Second paragraph, items 2–6 of the Swedish Annual Accounts Act, and Ch.
+7 section 31, second paragraph of the same Act are consistent with the annual report and the consolidated statements and comply with the Annual Accounts Act.